-GUADALAJARA, Mexico — Like most migrants stopping in Guadalajara on their way to the United States, Ricardo made it here by riding on top of the trans-Mexico freight train commonly known as “the beast.”
+GUADALAJARA, Mexico — Like most migrants stopping in Guadalajara on their way to the United States, Ricardo made it here by riding on top of the trans-Mexico freight train commonly known as “The Beast.”

-The 22-year-old Honduran arrived at the city’s migrant shelter in a desperate state; still shaken after seeing a traveling companion fall from the railroad car to his death and dismayed by the news trickling through of President Donald Trump’s crackdown on the border.
+The 22-year-old Honduran arrived at the city’s migrant shelter in a desperate state; still shaken after seeing a travel companion fall from the railroad car to his death and dismayed by the news trickling through of President Donald Trump’s crackdown on the border.

 Video footage of children in cages and stories of parents unable to locate their children have circulated widely, casting a new dimension of dread and uncertainty among Central American migrants passing through Mexico.

 But fear of returning home — where many face the threat of gang violence — remains more potent.

 Ricardo, who asked not to be identified by his real name for fear of retaliation, is undecided on whether to cross the border illegally or formally apply for asylum, but one thing is certain: He’s dead set on making it to America.

 “The violence is terrible.
 Honduras is full of gangs,” he said.
 “You work all week, and by Saturday they are threatening you to extort the little money you have.”

 Ricardo still hopes to eventually make it to New York.

 Ricardo’s outlook is common, said Janet Valverde, a spokesperson for FM4, the nongovernmental organization that runs the migrant shelter in Guadalajara.